Penns Valley: Demographics

-As of the 2010 Census the Penns Valley area had 12,819 people living in the area.
+As of the 2010 census, the Penns Valley area had 12,819 people living in the area.
 The most populous municipality is Potter Township with 3,517 people followed by 2,405 people living in Gregg Township, 1,983 people living in Miles Township, 1,564 people living in Haines Township, and 1,181 people living in Penn Township.
-Additionally, there were 1,265 people living in Centre Hall borough and 904 people in Millheim borough.
+There were 1,265 people living in Centre Hall borough and 904 people in Millheim borough.

-Community Organizations
+Community organizations

 The Centre County Grange Encampment and Fair, also known simply as The Grange Fair, is located in Centre Hall and takes place during the final week of August.
 As a tradition since 1874, The Grange Fair draws thousands of people from across the Central PA region.
 The fair also acts as the last week of summer for many organizations around Centre County.
 The fairgrounds also become a city within a town, as fairgoers are able to move-in for the duration of the fair.

 The HOPE Fund of Penns Valley is a volunteer, Christian based, non-denominational, non-profit organization created for financially assisting members of the community effected by medical and accidental crises.
 The HOPE Fund has distributed over $250,000 from 2008 to 2013, and annually hosts many fundraising events throughout the area including festivals and banquets.

 The Penns Valley Conservation Association is a non-profit organization that acts as a steward of the Upper Penns Creek watershed.
 Its purview includes Penns Valley's waters, farmlands, forests, and rural heritage.
 PVCA also supports and organizes activities fostering local sourcing and environmental awareness.

 The Penns Valley Business Network brings together individuals and local businesses interested in professional advancement through the exchange of ideas and information amongst each other.
 The network joins 16 businesses, ranging from accounting and banking to landscaping and personal care management, in advancing these ideals.

 Education

-Public Education
+Public education

-The Penns Valley Area School District is a small, rural, public school district serving the south-eastern portions of Centre County, Pennsylvania.
+The Penns Valley Area School District is a small, rural, public school district serving the southeastern portions of Centre County, Pennsylvania.
 It encompasses an area of 254.4 square miles (659 km2).
 Primary education is conducted in three K-4th grade elementary schools; Centre Hall-Potter Township Elementary, Penns Valley Area Elementary, Rebersburg-Miles Township Elementary, and one district-wide combined 5th-6th grade Penns Valley Area Intermediate school operating concurrently with Penns Valley Area Elementary.
 The district's secondary educational needs are fulfilled by Penns Valley Junior-Senior High School which combines 7th through 12th grades.
 The district provides vocational education through the Central Pennsylvania Institute of Science and Technology in Pleasant Gap, Pennsylvania.

-Private Education
+Private education

 The Penns Valley Region is host to 12 private schools, the most in the county.
 Many of these schools are operated for the use of the large Amish community within Penns Valley.